Aussie Broadband: History

 In March 2022, Aussie Broadband acquired Brisbane-based IT company Over the Wire for $344 million.
 Over the Wire provides voice networks, security services and cloud-based management systems for businesses.
 The acquisition also meant the company was able to operate a Tier-1 voice network.

 Late 2021 saw the company introduce its own internally constructed software, named “The Fault Detector project”.
 The software is designed to detect faults and troubleshoot customer connections.

 Aussie Broadband bought the NBN customer base (15,000 subscribers) of Uniti Group in May 2023.
 In November 2023, Aussie Broadband acquired Symbio for $262 million, expanding its wholesale business.
 In February 2024, Symbio shareholders voted in favour of the deal, with the scheme arrangement being completed on 28 February.

 In February 2024, Aussie Broadband announced the creation of the Aussie Broadband Group.
 The announcement will see the Aussie Broadband and Symbio businesses continue to operate separately from one another under the Group umbrella.
 As part of the announcement, several leadership changes followed, with key ones including: Managing Director Phillip Britt was named Group Managing Director; former CFO Brian Maher was appointed CEO of Aussie Broadband; former Executive Director Michael Omeros was appointed CEO of Symbio.

 In July 2024, the company launched a budget brand called Buddy Telco.
 In August the following year, Buddy Telco was sold to Tangerine Telecom for $8 million.
 At the same time, Aussie Broadband signed a six-year agreement to provide wholesale network service to Tangerine and sister company More.

+In February 2026, Aussie announced it would acquire AGL Telco, the telecommunications business of AGL Energy, for $115 million in shares plus up to $10 million in shares based on growth targets.
+In early 2026, Aussie Broadband also acquired Nexgen and sold its Digital Sense business.

+In March 2026, Phillip Britt exited the Aussie Broadband board.